gillham/speedscript/README.md

 ```bash
 $ cl65 --cpu 6502x -o speedscript32r2.prg -t c64 -C c64-asm.cfg original/speedscript32r2.s
 ```
-Running make also builds `speedscript-80.prg` which integrates the *Instant 80* patch that provides a soft ware 80 column (or soft-80) preview to screen.
+Running make also builds `speedscript-i80.prg` which integrates the *Instant 80* patch that provides a soft ware 80 column (or soft-80) preview to screen.
+It also builds `speedscript-ec.prg` which integrates the *Easy Cursor* patch.
+The `speedscript-i80-ec.prg` file combines both *Instant 80* and *Easy Cursor* in one program.

 Please submit a pull request, open an issue, or otherwise contact me for improvements to the build process.